atiumcache/PF_forecast/README.md

 - Determine forecast accuracy by comparing the predictions against observed data.
 - Finally, compare accuracy results between particle filter and MCMC predictions.

-We will utilize a bash script to automate this process on NAU's Monsoon HPC.
+We will utilize a bash script to automate this process on a HPC cluster.

 ### Collect New Hospitalization Data
 Download the new hospitalization reports and split the data into state-level data using the `process_new_data.py` script.